nycdatasci/bootcamp/Docker/docker-quickstart.md

   docker-machine ip
   ```

-3. Change your working directory to a directory where you want to be working in, e,g,. where data, notebooks, etc. are saved, and run docker container:
+3. Change your working directory to a directory where you want to be working in, e,g,. where data, notebooks, etc. are saved, and then run docker container:

   - MAC, Linux and Docker Toolbox:

   ```
-  docker run -it --rm \
+  docker run -it \
   -p 8888:8888 \
   -v "$(pwd)":/home/ubuntu/Workspace \
   nycdsa/linux-toolkits